Home > Facade > Façade Lighting Creating Distinct Landmarks

 Such lighting disrupts the biological processes of creatures that are sensitive to light.
-Disrupting sleeping patterns of nocturnal animals is an absolute no go, and architects need to be sensitive to the angles of illumination they choose to adopt.
-Stray light that shines into the sky consumes unnecessary energy and adds to light pollution, which exacerbated by excessive, misdirected or obtrusive uses of light.
+Disrupting the sleeping patterns of nocturnal animals is an absolute no-go, and architects need to be sensitive to the angles of illumination they choose to adopt.
+Stray light that shines into the sky consumes unnecessary energy and adds to light pollution, which is exacerbated by excessive, misdirected or obtrusive uses of light.

 Shah, façade lighting can be made sustainable by using the Building Management System (BMS) which allows for timers, dimmers and luminosity regulation, enhancing controlled visual impact as the night falls.
 The façade lighting should not disturb the environment but instead complement it.

 The lighting design must be context-appropriate, says Issar.
-This implies that is must suit the style of architecture, the building typology, the location and setting as well as client aspiration and budget.
+This implies that it must suit the style of architecture, the building typology, the location and setting as well as client aspiration and budget.
 Ease of access and minimal maintenance are usually very crucial features of successful façade lighting.
-Since it involves installing and accessing lights in hard to reach places, technology and quality of the luminaire must be robust.
+Since it involves installing and accessing lights in hard-to-reach places, the technology and quality of the luminaire must be robust.
 It serves as a strong marketing tool and the conveyor of the brand image.

 A single luminaire going wrong can be very visually disturbing and reflects badly on the brand.
 One aspect that is often an afterthought in the façade lighting design is the placement of the drivers on the façade which is an extremely critical part of the design.